guangie88/terraform-docker/README.md

 # terraform-docker

-Builds daily to get the latest and smallest terraform binary
+Builds daily to get the latest terraform binary.